Pirkanmaa Regional Museum

 Would you like to participate in the management of the cultural environment?
 Here are some suggestions:

 Get engaged in land use planning and permit processes.
-You can find information about them in newspapers and on municipal websites.
-Participating in the activities of residential, local history and environmental organisations also allows you to influence the planning of residential environments.
+You can find information about them in newspapers and on municipal websites. participating in the activities of recidential, local history and environmental organisations also allows you to influence the planning of residential environments.

-Preserve our built heritage – even taking care of your own house is a way of maintaining the cultural environment.
-Pirkanmaa Provincial Museum provides free expert assistance for building repairs through the advice services of a master builder of traditional buildings.
+Preserve old built heritage — even taking care of your own house is a way of maintaining the cultural environment.
+Pirkanmaa Regional Museum provides free expert assistance for building repairs through the advice services of a master builder of traditional buildings.
 Practical hands-on assistance is also available, as well as information on possible sources for repair funding and competent professionals to do the job.

 Enrol yourself, your friends, your company or your civic association to maintain an archaeological monument in the Adopt a Monument programme.
 Also schools, municipalities, congregations and corporations can become adopters.